To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Learn the story behind her passion for painting and how you can get your paws on her work.
 The best part is she’s donating 10% of all sales from Canine Journal readers to Project Pearl, the rescue organization that saved our Chief Dog Officer Lily so she could find her forever home here.
-Just email KayHamArt@gmail.com and include the code BLUEDOG in your message to get 10% off your purchase and donate 10% to Project Pearl.
+Just use the code CANINEJOURNAL in your order to get 10% off your purchase and donate 10% to Project Pearl.

 What motivated your decision to paint pets?

 I am definitely a lover of animals (even my day job is all about animals!
 I work with Pet Treater, a monthly subscription for dogs and cats), but that really wasn’t what started this.

 My sister, Megan, had mentioned that she wanted me to paint a portrait of Hog, her pup.
 She mentioned that she liked the fun, colorful style, but that was kind of where the conversation stopped.